Fee bonanza on China's STAR Market IPOs passes by Western banks

 The co-investment rules are aimed at discouraging underwriters from setting IPO prices too high as they need to put some of their money at stake, said the China Securities Regulatory Commission when the STAR Market was launched in 2019.

-For the STAR tranche of Ant's IPO, China International Capital Corp Ltd and China Securities Co Ltd are sponsors - the most senior role in an IPO.
+For the STAR tranche of Ant's IPO, China International Capital Corp and China Securities are sponsors - the most senior role in an IPO.

 Not all Western banks have Chinese underwriting licences, and they struggle to compete with local rivals due to limited securities distribution networks.
 This could change as China opens up its financial sector, allowing for expansion.